Introduction

 Piet Mondrian, Public domain, via Wikimedia Commons

 I started my career working on backend systems.
 It was a simple world honestly - you have clear system boundaries, and you have very solid foundations on testing, cicd, observability, architecture, the whole deal.
+Maybe I was also simpler back then, but it was pleasing in the same way that a Mondrian painting is orderly and aesthetic.
 Over time, as I had to actually deliver software to my clients, I got more into DevOps.
 When I started seeing the effort and process required to deliver software to production in bigger organisations, I went deeper into Site Reliability Engineering.

 Over time, I started seeing that the system was more complex than software or hardware.
 That’s when I started focusing more on people, how they work together, and how a company achieves its business objectives by temporarily aligning groups of expert humans and systems on shared goals.